OkayHughes/open-lab-notebook/src/posts/computing/estimating_scream_runtime.md

 Here are (some of) my starting assumptions:
   * The (compute) cost of advancing one "time step" within a grid cell (time step will be a shorthand for everything that happens between physics updates) does not change with the size of a grid cell.
-  * The nominal 1º reference simulation uses a grid partition/load balancing such that the amount of inter-node communication required is comparable to what it will be for the variable resolution run.
+  * The nominal 1º reference simulation uses a grid partition/load balancing such that the amount of inter-node communication required for a node is comparable to what it will be for the variable resolution run.
 E.g., a simulation performed with all physics/dynamics work performed within a single node (even if it uses multiple sockets) may be a bad reference cost.
   * The model has been tailored to the target computer such that increasing the number of nodes in a simulation does not cause drastic increases in time spent in MPI calls and, what is possibly more troubling, filesystem and IO calls.